AHappyTeacup/cv/README.md

 #### Subscriber Migrations Tools Developer _(February 2021-Present)_
 Moved to the Subscriber Migrations Tools Development team, following Microsoft's acquisition of Metaswitch Networks.

-- Maintained a python codebase used by the Subscriber Migrations Engineering Team.
+- Maintained a Python codebase used by the Subscriber Migrations Engineering Team.
 - Reacted, prioritised, and responded to enhancement requests, bug reports, and existing tech debt.
 - Managed legacy GitLab repos, Jenkins pipelines, and VMWare infrastructure.
 - Provided technical documentation on features and their usage to the development and engineering teams.
-- Worked directly with customers to design and deliver python scripts for automating large network changes.
+- Worked with customers to design and deliver Python scripts for automating large network changes.
 - Upgraded internal legacy tools and projects to new Microsoft security and policy standards.
 - Contributed to other development teams' projects during periods of low workload.

 #### Professional Services Tools Developer _(January 2018 - February 2021)_
-I was selected to start the Professional Services Tools Team, which was established to take ownership of and improve existing automation tooling.
+I was selected to start the Professional Services Tools team, which was established to take ownership of and improve existing automation tooling.

 - Managed a legacy in-house delivery-automation application.
 - Delivered bug fixes and tools updates to the application following the Agile method.